Amazon Prime Day 2020 Recap

 While 54% of Prime Day shoppers were “very” or “extremely” satisfied with the deals offered on Prime Day, they generally perceive Black Friday as having the best deals, compared to Prime Day and Cyber Monday.
 It doesn’t appear participation in Prime Day will drastically hinder any future sales participation; 80% of Prime Day shoppers still anticipate shopping on Black Friday, and 88% say the same of Cyber Monday.
 In light of their Prime Day purchases, 17% say they expect to spend less than previous years during the two sales periods, and 90% said they will shop on Amazon again before the holidays.

-Sign Up to Receive the Full Prime Day 2020 Report
+Get the Full Prime Day 2020 Report

 For more information or to run a custom analysis on your brand or category, reach out to your Numerator Customer Success Representative or contact us today.